davidtkramer/typical-data/README.md

 ### Fixtures

 You can seed your database with pre-defined objects using the `fixtures` option.
-This callback accepts a function that is passed the database instance.
+This option accepts a callback function that will be passed the database instance.

 The fixtures method can optionally return an object of 'named' fixtures.
 These fixtures are made accessible on the `db.fixtures` property.